The strategic intent layer for AI agents

 • Shipping fast, but not always sure it’s the right direction

-Teams whose agents write a real share of the code use Forge to connect intent to workflow over MCP, and check alignment at merge time with the GitHub app.
+Teams whose agents write a real share of the code use Helen’s Foundry to connect intent to workflow over MCP, and check alignment at merge time with the GitHub app.
 The loop closes before drift ships, not at the quarterly review.

 • 10+ agent PRs a day across the team